An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 Newer treatments approved or being evaluated include:

-- A new group of drugs called CGRP receptor antagonists have been approved for the preventive treatment of migraine.
+- A few monoclonal antibody drugs that work as CGRP receptor antagonists have been approved for the preventive treatment of migraine.

 - A transcranial magnetic stimulation (TMS) device has been approved for treatment of acute migraine and as preventive therapy.